thiscitybyte/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      ## Scott is a seasoned UI/UX and graphic designer with over 20 years of
+      ## I'm a graphic designer and UI/UX pro with 20 years of experience, and I
-      experience, having evolved with the industry from print design to web and mobile.
-With a keen eye for user-centric design, Scott specializes in creating impactful digital experiences that blend creativity and functionality.
-His expertise spans across mobile-first responsive web design, branding, and UI/UX, making him a versatile asset in both creative and development environments.
-Known for being a bridge between design and development teams, Scott brings ideas to life by seamlessly merging innovative design with cutting-edge tech.
+      specialize in creating mobile-first, responsive web designs.
+Whether it’s crafting stunning visuals or building user-friendly interfaces, I focus on making digital experiences that stand out creatively and work flawlessly for businesses.
     media:
       type: ImageBlock
       url: /images/about.jpg